 Robert Sampson’s 2012 book, “Great American City” detailed the enduring effects of civic organizations in Chicago.
 It digs into the extraordinary potential of cities once the equality of neighborhoods can be accepted with policies that eliminate the concentration of poverty by neighborhood.
 While not an issue now, the social organizing and community building skills on this question will be greatly needed for one reason.
 It is fully possible that hundreds of thousands of displaced people could occur in the United States as a global warming/climate change possibility.

 The problem is defined in one word – energy.
 Why?
 The world is still being built using a nonrenewable energy system, therefore, despite all the other problems this presents, the goal is to develop renewable energy systems.
 To achieve this goal, objectives are defined by demonstrations of the scale embedded in alternatives such as wind, geothermal and solar.
 The strategic and tactical approaches to achieve this goal and its objectives will combine public and private investment through local trials in all residential and business settings defined by two forces, movement, and heat.
 Priorities will be set based on thousands of initial projects with a promise that serves local environmental conditions.
 Each solution is thereby linked to a new American energy paradigm.
 Routine examination of the resource implications of each will occur through the pragmatic rule of law and evaluations.

-If the bet is a failure on this over the next two decade “won’t be that bad,” it gambles away all other opportunities to reduce violence in all of its forms, kills the idea of sustaining a healthy social justice movement and weakens our ability to keep people healthy from birth to death.
+The bet that the failure to reduce GHGs in a decade “won’t be that bad,” is a gamble of the addict.
+It pushes aside all other opportunities to reduce violence in all of its forms, kills the idea of sustaining a healthy social justice movement, and weakens our ability to keep people healthy from birth to death.